Microsoft-community/Community-website/wiki/troubleshooting.md

 ## System Restore

 This utility can be game-saving when it comes to reverting your system back to a better known configuration where the operating system was last stable and applications had run fine.
-It is usually made whenever you install new drivers and updates, but is turned off by default in Windows 10.
+It is usually made whenever you install new drivers and updates, but is turned off by default in Windows.
 If you want to enable it:

 1. Open the Start menu and type in "System Restore".
 From there it should open up a window like this: